-The gastronomy and bar scenes have never been as exciting and colourful as present day in Budapest.
-We now have access to the most creative "workrooms", whether it be a dark and dreamy boutique bar hiding in a tiny alley, a rooftop bar with glorious views, or the mystical high-end hotel bars.
-But where are the most exciting bars in Budapest, which provide elegancy, style and quality at the same time?
-Where are the best bartenders, who mix the best Daiquiris, Cosmopolitans or Margharitas to deliver not only exceptional flavour but also get spiced for our mood?
+Budapest’s gastronomy and nightlife scene has never been as exciting and colourful as it is today.
+We now have access to creative and innovative offerings, whether it be in a dark and dreamy boutique bar hiding in a tiny alley, a rooftop bar with glorious views, or the mystical high-end hotel bars.
+But where are the most exciting bars in Budapest, the highest standards of elegance, style and quality?
+Where are the best bartenders, who mix the best Daiquiris, Cosmopolitans or Margharitas to deliver exceptional flavour and add the spice to our night?

 2. Black Swan

 The chicest bar in Budapest can be found on the corner of Klauzal street.
 Behind the velvet curtains we can find an exceptionally stylish interior, and an immersive, mystical atmosphere.
-There is nothing impossible in the Black Swan.
+Nothing is impossible in Black Swan.
 They have at least 30 different variations of tequila, of which some are quite rare.
-The appetizers you can enjoy alongside your drinks include as oysters and lamb ribs.
+The appetisers you can enjoy alongside your drinks include oysters and lamb ribs.

-A real pearl in an underground environment.
-The Madach square is well-known as the central meeting point for the creative forces of the capital.
-BarSide has made its place within this milieu and is building a reputation of being unconventional.
-They offer a strong Old Fashioned and a spicy Mai Tai, but besides ordering drinks at their bar, you can buy professional bartendering materials, ingredients and personalised aprons in their shop.
+A real gem in an underground environment.
+Madach square is well-known as the central meeting point for the creative forces of the capital.
+BarSide has made its place within this milieu and is building a reputation for being unconventional.
+They offer a strong Old Fashioned and a spicy Mai Tai, but besides ordering drinks at their bar, you can buy professional bartending materials, ingredients and personalised aprons in their shop.

 4. Blue Fox

 WarmUp opens new doors in the world of cocktails.
-This place does not have a menu for guests to select their favourites.
-Instead you are asked to answer some tricky questions, after which a personalised cocktail will be served by the most professional and creative mixologists in town.
-Only high quality and rare ingredients are used and an example of their innovation is their use of cornflower to create new and interesting flavours.
-This little bar and their most delicious masterpieces can be found in the Nagy Diofa street and guests are able to observe the creative process, which is an extra fun factor.
+This place does not have a menu for guests to select their favourites, instead you are asked to answer some tricky questions, after which a personalised cocktail will be served by the most professional and creative mixologists in town.
+Only high quality and rare ingredients are used, and an example of their innovation is their use of cornflower to create new and interesting flavours.
+This little bar and their most delicious masterpieces can be found in Nagy Diofa street and guests are able to observe the creative process, which is an extra fun factor.

-It's interesting that this effortless carelessness doesn't really fit into that time’s fashion.
-Therefore, perhaps the word "Sprezzatura" should not simply be used to describe a fashion trend because it also fits to describe a lifestyle, an attitude, or the playfulness that can be seen on the highest levels of elegancy but avoids any kind of effort.
-It is a form of artificial naturalism, which Is used by the greatest masters of streetstyle.
+It is interesting that this effortless carelessness doesn't really fit into the fashion of the time.
+Therefore, perhaps the word "Sprezzatura" should not simply be used to describe a fashion trend, but rather a lifestyle, an attitude, or the playfulness that can be seen at the highest levels of elegance, avoiding any kind of effort.
+It is a form of artificial naturalism which is used by the greatest masters of streetstyle.

-2. it's important to know the timing and place for sprezzatura
+2. It is important to know the time and place for sprezzatura

 3. it doesn't mix styles, as sometimes less is more